 About Michel Bourez

-Michel Bourez is the second Tahitian to ever qualify for the Championship Tour, and he has now gone one better by provisionally qualifying to represent France at the Tokyo 2020 Summer Olympic Games after a year of consistent results in 2019.
-His French father and Polynesian mother raised him on the tiny island of Rurutu in the Tuamotus, and he remains an island kid at heart.
-But his journey to the pro ranks started in Europe, where he won the regional championship in 2006 before setting out on the Qualifying Series.
+Michel Bourez is the second Tahitian to ever qualify for the Championship Tour, and one of the few chosen to represent France at the Olympic Games.
+Bourez was raised by a French father and Polynesian mother on the tiny island of Rurutu in the Tuamotus, and he remains an island kid at heart.
+However, his journey to the pro ranks started in Europe, where he was crowned European Champion in 2006 before setting out on the Qualifying Series.

 |Year||Rank||Points||Events||Heats||Max heat score||Best result|